mfarache/jekyll-now/_posts/2017-12-04-Deep-dive-amazon-lambdas.md

 ## 4. Logging

-Integration between CloudTrail and Lambdas is straight forward.
+Integration between CloudWatch logs and Lambdas is straight forward.
 It works like a charm in development mode and when you have just a few lambdas.
 We know that running in production, we may end up with tens/hundreds of lambdas..
 In that case you may be interested adding a hook with Elastic Search, Kibana, Logstash stack.

 Luckily enough someone did that for us ;) [Logstash integration with AWS lambdas][4]